Skip to content

 7. Go to the Build Area card and click Configure & Deploy.

-8. In the Configure API Access Mode pane that opens, select either External or Internal, depending on how you want the API to be accessible.
-In this tutorial, select External.
+8. In the Configure API Access Mode pane, select External to make the API publicly accessible.

 9. Click Deploy.

-Step 2: Apply permission to resources and publish the API
+Step 2: Apply permissions to resources and publish the API

 1. On the Deploy page, go to the Build Area card and click Security Settings.